mathworks/matlab-azure-devops-extension/overview.md

 ### Run MATLAB Tests
-Use the **Run MATLAB Tests** task to run tests authored using the MATLAB unit testing framework or Simulink Test&trade; and generate test and coverage artifacts.
+Use the **Run MATLAB Tests** task to run tests authored using the MATLAB unit testing framework or Simulink Test and generate test and coverage artifacts.

 By default, the task includes any files in your project that have a `Test` label.
 If your pipeline does not use a MATLAB project, or if it uses a MATLAB release before R2019a, then the task includes all tests in the root of your repository and in any of its subfolders.
 The task fails if any of the included tests fail.